aclaf/flagrant/docs/explanation/dictionary-parsing.md

 ### Conflict resolution

-When merging dictionaries with conflicting types (e.g., string vs. nested dict):
+When merging dictionaries with conflicting types (for example, string vs. nested dict):

 - The later value overwrites the earlier value
 - No error is raised unless `strict_structure=True`